lilblupig/joomla-resources/README.md

-# **Joomla Hello World!**
+# **Joomla Resource Manager!**

 # Overview

-Work through the Joomla Docs tutorial [Developing an MVC Component](https://docs.joomla.org/J3.x:Developing_an_MVC_Component/).
-Currently complete to part 10 of 35, outputting a particular greeting to a page and allowing an admin user CRUD fuctionality to add/remove/update outputtable options.
+Based on the first ten sections of the tutorial [Developing an MVC Component](https://docs.joomla.org/J3.x:Developing_an_MVC_Component/).
+This component will allow a Joomla admin user with appropriate authority to create and maintain a library of resources.
+The next step is to create a way to output this information in a way other than using a menu item, such as a module.

 # Index
 1. [Features](#features)